volkanakinpasa/chrome.extensions.docs/docs/pure/popup.md

 chrome.tabs.create({ url });
 ```

-## How to send a message object to the background script
+## How to send a message object to the Background Script

-Send a message from popup page to background script.
-Same approach as content script
+Send a message from popup page to Background Script.
+Same approach as Content Script

 ```javascript
 chrome.runtime.sendMessage({